zodb/zodbshootout/doc/zodbshootout.rst

 .. command-output:: zodbshootout --help

+.. versionchanged:: 0.7
+   You can now specify just a subset of benchmarks to run by giving their names as extra command line arguments after the configuration file.

 Objects
 -------

 These options control the objects put in the database.

-* ``-n`` (``--object-counts``) specifies how many persistent objects to write or read per transaction.
+* ``--object-counts`` specifies how many persistent objects to write or read per transaction.
 The default is 1000.

-An interesting value to use is 1, causing the test to primarily measure the speed of opening connections and committing transactions.
+  .. versionchanged:: 0.7
+     The old alias of ``-n`` is no longer accepted; pyperf uses that to determine the number of loop iterations.

+     Also, this can now only be used once.

   .. versionchanged:: 0.6
      Specify this option more than once to run the tests with different object counts.

 * ``--btrees`` causes the data to be stored in the BTrees optimized